KKLXX/MCRVT/README.md

 # MCRVT
-Currently open source for core functional modules
+Open source for core functional modules

 Versatile Attention----We design it as a plug-and-play module